alexandrulita91/house-prices-prediction/README.md

-# House price prediction
+# Housing prices prediction
-Learn how to use **Deep Learning** to predict house prices.
+Learn how to use **Deep Learning** to predict housing prices.

 ## Requirements
 First of all, you need Python **3.6** or **3.7** to run the script.
 Next, install the required packages using pipenv.